 Performance Evaluation: The Board conducts an annual self-evaluation of the Board as a whole, the Board processes, its committees and individual Directors.
 The purpose of the evaluation process includes identification of improvements in Board procedures and to assess each Director's suitability for re-election.
 The process, which is led by the Chairman, is forward looking in nature.
-On a triennial cycle, an independent external facilitator is engaged to further assist the process, the most recent such engagement relating to the 2021 evaluation.
+On a triennial cycle, an independent external facilitator is engaged to further assist the process.

-The 2023 evaluation was led by the Chairman.
-The Company Secretary provided a briefing to the Board outlining key focus areas for consideration by the Directors against key events addressed by the Board during the year together with a review of the matters for action emanating from the previous evaluation.
-The focus areas included Board composition, Board agenda, Director interaction, quality of information, time allocation and decision making processes.
-Following the briefing, the Directors were invited to submit any observations on Board processes and performance to the Chairman.
-The Chairman subsequently reviewed with each Director their observations on the items raised in the presentation.
-Following the conclusion of the Director engagement process, the Chairman reported to the Board his conclusion from the evaluation process where he indicated that the Board as a whole was operating effectively for the long-term success of the Group and that each Director was contributing effectively and demonstrating commitment to the role.
-No matters for action were added as a result of the latest evaluation.
+The 2024 evaluation was facilitated by Carol Bolger (CDir) a member of the Institute of Directors Board Evaluation Panel.
+Carol has no connection to the Group and had assisted the evaluation performed in 2021.
+Carol engaged with the Company prior to the circulation of an of in-depth questionnaire for completion by the Board members.
+The focus areas included ensuring effective oversight, Board composition, agenda, quality of information, time allocation and decision making processes.
+The responses were collated and the external facilitator presented a report of the questionnaire findings to the Chairman together with observations thereon.
+The Chairman shared this report with the Board to lead a discussion with the Board on overall effectiveness.
+The performance of individual directors was also assessed by the Chairman following discussions, held by the Chairman.

+Following the conclusion of the process, the Chairman reported to the Board on the outcome of the evaluation process which indicated that the Board as a whole was operating effectively for the long-term success of the Group and that each Director was contributing effectively and demonstrating commitment to the role.
+While no areas of concern were highlighted, a number of recommendations to improve Board processes were agreed.

-Separately, as part of the evaluation process, the non-executive Directors, led by the Senior Independent Director, met initially with the Chairman and then without his presence to evaluate the Chairman's performance.
-The Senior Independent Director subsequently reported to the Board that the non-executive Directors had concluded that the Chairman was providing effective leadership of the Board.
+Separately, within this evaluation process, the non-executive Directors led by the Senior Independent Director met with the Chairman, and subsequently independent of the Chairman to evaluate his performance as chairman.
+The Senior Independent Director reported to the Board that the non-executive Directors had concluded that the Chairman was providing effective leadership of the Board.